TylerJ1ger/data-enhance/README.md

 It's part of SEMagi Keyword Grouper Tool, and you can use it for free.
-At the same time, your can try it online at [SEMagi Dashboard](https://dashboard.semagi.com) or visit the homepage at <a href="http://semagi.com/" rel="dofollow">SEMagi</a>
+At the same time, your can try it online at [SEMagi Dashboard](https://dashboard.semagi.com) or visit the homepage at [SEMagi](http://semagi.com/)